-This equipment is compliant with Class A of CISPR 32.
-In a residential environment this equipment may cause radio interference.
+This is a Class A product.
+In a domestic environment, this product may cause radio interference, in which case the user may be required to take adequate measures.

 Energy Saving Note of the Device

 This power required device does not support Standby mode operation.
 For energy saving, please remove the power cable to disconnect the device from the power circuit.
 In view of saving the energy and reducing the unnecessary power consumption, it is strongly suggested to remove the power connection for the device if this device is not intended to be active.